 3. Desist from using credit to pay the bills: Using credit to pay for today’s services is a sure way to burden the future since, at a given time, credit takes a significant amount of the earnings making saving difficult.

 4. Stick to your Saving Objective: Saving $2000 per Month would be impossible without a clear objective.
 Money will always find a reason it can be spent on.
-The best way to ensure you live within the saving goal is to save regularly throughout the Month and make saving the priority.
+The best way to ensure you live within the saving goal is to save regularly throughout the Month and make saving a priority.

 suggested reading: Is Saving $500 Per Month Good?